Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

     -Unit  --
     -Description
       | 0 = The motor holds always;
-      | Not 0 = The holding force turns off after the time set by this parameter.
+      | Other = The holding force turns off after the time set by this parameter.

 .. option:: O04